SABMIS: Sparse approximation based blind multi-image steganography scheme: Introduction

-{\textit{Second}, we generate the stego-image from these modified measurements by using the Alternating Direction Method of Multipliers (ADMM) to solve the Least Absolute Shrinkage and Selection Operator (LASSO) formulation of the underlying minimization problem.
-This method has fast convergence, is easy to implement, and also is extensively used in image processing.
-Here, the optimization problem is an $\ell_1$-norm minimization problem, and the constraints comprise an \textit{over-determined system of equations} \citep{SparseApproximation_Overdetermined}.
+\textit{Second}, we generate the stego-image from these modified measurements by using the Alternating Direction Method of Multipliers (ADMM) to solve the Least Absolute Shrinkage and Selection Operator (LASSO) formulation of the underlying minimization problem.
+This method has a fast convergence, is easy to implement, and also is extensively used in image processing.
+Here, the optimization problem is an $\ell_1$-norm minimization problem, and the constraints comprise an \textit{over-determined system of equations} \citep{SparseApproximation_Overdetermined}. {Use of this component in steganography is first of its kind as well.}

-\textit{Third}, we extract the secret images from the stego-image using our proposed extraction rule, which is {the} reverse of our embedding rule mentioned above. {As mentioned earlier, we do not require any information about the cover image while doing this extraction, which makes the process blind}.
-We call our scheme SABMIS (Sparse Approximation Blind Multi-Image Steganography).}
+\textit{Third}, we extract the secret images from the stego-image using our proposed extraction rule, which is {the} reverse of our embedding rule mentioned above.
+As mentioned earlier, we do not require any information about the cover image while doing this extraction, which makes the process blind. {Since our embedding procedure, as mentioned above, is new, thus the extraction part is also new.} We call our scheme SABMIS (Sparse Approximation Blind Multi-Image Steganography), and is described in Section \ref{Sec:L1SABMIS_Proposed}.

-{For performance evaluation, we perform extensive experiments on a set of standard images.
+For performance evaluation, in Section \ref{Sec:L1SABMIS_NumericalExp} we perform extensive experiments on a set of standard images.
 We {\it first} compute the embedding capacity of our scheme, which turns out to be very good. {\it Next}, we check the quality of the stego-images by comparing them with their corresponding cover images.
 We use both a visual measure and a set of numerical measures for this comparison.
 The numerical measures used are: Peak Signal-to-Noise Ratio (PSNR) value, Mean Structural Similarity (MSSIM) index, Normalized Cross-Correlation (NCC) coefficient, entropy, and Normalized Absolute Error (NAE).
-The results show very little deterioration in the quality of the stego-images.}
+The results show very little deterioration in the quality of the stego-images.